Ethel Mutharika: Personal life

 She had been married to President Bingu wa Mutharika.
 The couple had four children together.

 Death

-Madam Mutharika was given an official state funeral.
+Mutharika was given an official state funeral.
 Her body was laid in state at the New State House in Lilongwe.
 Her body was then moved to the cities of Mzuzu on 2 June and Blantyre on 5 June.
 Her funeral took place at the Mutharikas farm in Thyolo, a tea growing district in southern Malawi.Following her death it was revealed that she had received cancer treatments in Malawi, South Africa and France, as well as a number of other European and Asian nations.